 To delete a single file, all you need to do is execute a single command with the file name.

-Once you are in the folder, simply execute the below command to delete a file.
+Once you are in the folder, run the below command to delete a file.
 Don’t forget to replace

 <filename> with the actual file name along with its file extension.
 In my case, the file name is

-When you successfully delete a file, you will not see any confirmation message.
-However, if there is any problem, the command prompt will show an error message.
+On successfully deleting the file, you will not see any confirmation message.
+So, that’s a good thing.
+If there is a problem, the command prompt will show an error message.

-2. Next, execute the below command while replacing <filname1>, <filename2>, etc., with the actual filenames.
-You can specify as many filenames as you want.
+Next, to delete multiple specific files at once, execute the below command while replacing <filname1>, <filename2>, etc., with the actual file names along with the file extension.
+You can specify as many file names as you want.

 del <filename1> <filename2>

-2. Since you are deleting all the files in a folder, Windows will warn you.
-Simply type Y and press Enter to confirm file deletion.
+Since we are deleting all the files in a folder, the Command Prompt window will warn you.
+Simply type “Y” and press “Enter” to confirm file deletion.

-3. Delete all files that contain a specific word.
-The below command will delete all the files with the name that contains “tFile”.
+Alternatively, you can also delete files that contain a specific word.
+The below command will delete all the files with the name that contains the “tFile” word.

-3. Command to delete files with a specific extension
+How to delete files with a specific extension using CMD

-1. If you are looking to delete files that have a specific file extension then you can use the below command.
+Here’s the command to delete files that have a specific file extension, then you can use below command.
 Don’t forget to replace “fileExtension” with the actual file extension, like png, jpg, zip, etc.

-For example, to delete all the PNG files in a folder, the command with look something like this.
+For example, to delete all the PNG files in a folder, the command looks something like this.

-2. To delete all files with a specific name and file extension, use the below command.
+Use the below command to delete all files with a specific name and extension.
 Don’t forget to replace the file name and extension to match your needs.

-Read-only files are protected and are generally difficult to delete, by design.
-If you try to delete a read-only file via command prompt using the above command, you will receive “Access is denied” error message.
+Unlike regular files, read-only files are protected and difficult to delete by design.
+If you try to delete a read-only file using the normal commands shown above, you will receive the “Access is denied” error message.

-2. Once you are here, use the below command.
-Replace <filename> with the actual filename.
+Once you are here, use one of the below commands to delete the read-only file.
+Replace <filename> with the actual filename and extension.

 del /f <filename>